andersmh/andersmh/README.md

 ### Hi there 👋

+- 🎓 Studying Master of Computer Science @ University of South-Eastern Norway
+- ⚡ Fun fact: The first computer bug was an actual bug
 - 🔭 I’m currently working on Slurk and Rated
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning, Big Data and AI
-- ⚡ Fun fact: The first computer bug was an actual bug

 - 📫 How to reach me: andersmhalvorsen@gmail.com

 <!--
 **andersmh/andersmh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.